This is How to Make Okpa at Home.

 After covering the pot, I allowed it to cook for about 40 minutes.
 When the time was up, I brought them out — soft, flavorful, and ready to serve.
 It was so yummy.

-Enjoying Okpa the Traditional Way
+Enjoying Okpa the Traditional Way-How to Make Okpa at Home.

 While some people enjoy Okpa with pap, garri, or even soft drinks, I prefer mine plain and hot.
 It’s filling, delicious, and satisfying.
 Each bite reminds me of home and how much happiness can come from a simple meal made with love.